SoniaVivi/Image-Organizer/user_guide.md

 There are options to modify how images are saved in the top of the add image modal. **None of these options makes any changes to the image file itself.**

+## ImageIndex Keybindings

+- Page-down - Show X new images and scroll to the last image if the active widget is Workspace.

 ## Making Selections

 Images can be selected by left clicking on image thumbnails.